-Descri ption of the Course Outcome: Mapping to PO s(1 to 12)/P SO(1 to3) At the e end of the course the student will to: Substantial Level (3) Moderate Level (2) Slight Level (1) CO-1 Describe the fundamental concept of IoT, design principles and different communication technologies used in IoT paradigm.
+At the be able end of the course the student will e to: Substantial Level (3) Moderate Level (2) Slight Level (1) CO-1 Describe the fundamental concept of IoT, design principles and different communication technologies used in IoT paradigm.
 1,5 CO-2 Recite the different data handling protocols and aspects of cloud computing as applicable to IoT.
 1,5 2,3 CO-3 Explain the different types of sensors and the data communication protocols for these sensors as applicable to IoT.
 1,5 2,3 CO-4 Select a suitable embedded platform for the IoT application.
 1,5 2,3 CO-5 Analyze the smart grid technology and different other case studies based on IoT applications.
 2